 It appears that disconnecting from the power grid in Alabama is illegal.
-On top of this, Alabama power charges a high (over $5 per kilowatt) fee for using solar!
+On top of this, Alabama Power charges a high fee (over $5 per kilowatt) for using solar power!
 They do offer net metering to sell back excess solar.
 However, there are no state-mandated policies, so the price is negotiated with the power company.
 This makes Alabama one of the worst states in the USA for off-grid solar.
 (13)

 It is legal to harvest rainwater in Alabama and is considered a property right.
-The rules about using water on your property, creating ponds on your property, and diverting water are also very relaxed.
+The rules about using water on your property, creating ponds, and diverting water are also very relaxed.

 Pit toilets and portable toilets may be allowed in some rural regions.
 Permits are required, and specific rules must be followed.
 Compost toilets aren’t explicitly addressed.
 You can see the rules here.

-In a nutshell, the law says that composting, incinerating toilets, and holding tanks can only be used if an approved graywater disposal method is also provided.
-With pit privies, you are required to have a contract with a certified pumper.
+The law says that composting, incinerating toilets, and holding tanks can only be used if an approved graywater disposal method is also provided.
+With pit privies, you must have a contract with a certified pumper.

 See detailed Alabama Off Grid Laws

 Alaska Off Grid Laws

 Alaska has very progressive microgrid laws.
-These laws make it possible for an individual to qualify as a “utility provider” and completely disconnect from the main electric grid.
+These laws allow individuals to qualify as a “utility provider” and completely disconnect from the main electric grid.
 However, off-grid solar may not be feasible in many areas of the state where there isn’t much daylight during winter.
 In fact, the majority of microgrids in Alaska run off of diesel.
-Alaska does have a state net metering policy for solar but does not offer any state incentives for installing solar.
+Alaska has a state net metering policy for solar but no state incentives for installing solar.
 (14, 15)

 Rainwater harvesting in Alaska is allowed.
 However, there are many rules regarding groundwater use, such as from streams or lakes.